Edge-weighted Online Stochastic Matching: Beating $1-\frac1e$: Preliminaries

-In this variant of online stochastic matching, we do not assume that the number of online vertices is fixed.
-Instead, the online vertices of each type $i$ arrive independently following a Poisson process with time horizon $0 \le t \le 1$ and arrival rate $\lambda_i$.
-In this paper, we use Poisson arrival model instead of the original online stochastic matching model, as \citet{huang2021online} have proved they are asymptotically equivalent.
+Like previous works, we do not assume that the number of online vertices is fixed.
+Instead, we assume online vertices arrive following a Poisson process with an arrival rate $\Lambda$ in the time horizon $0 \le t \le 1$.
+Equivalently, the online vertices of each type $i$ arrive independently following a Poisson process with arrival rate $\lambda_i$.
+As we mentioned before, \citet{huang2021online} have proved it's asymptotically equivalent to the original stochastic model.
+We remark that our analysis would also work in the original model if we assume a large number of online vertices, which is also assumed in prior works in the original model.

 \paragraph{Online Algorithms}